imranfawan/helm-charts/README.md

 * Custom Resource Definition (CRD)
 * Deployment (This deployment scans any resources that are of type secretmanager as per the CRD.
 Any new resources of this type it will create a k8s secret)
 * ClusterRole - To give permissions to the operator to read / write secrets
-* ClusterROleBinding - The IAM service account is binded to the cluster role.
+* ClusterRoleBinding - The IAM service account is binded to the cluster role.

 Once deployed you should see a Deployment created called 'secret-manager'.
 This is the deployment that belongs to the operator